mchmarny/knative-demos/eventing-twitter/README.md

     type: com.twitter.negative
 ```

-You can verity that `twitter-events-viewer` trigger was created
+You can verity that `slack-tweet-notifier` trigger was created

 ```shell
 kubectl get triggers -n demo